For most situations, we would not recommend installing this plant in new gardens, landscapes, or plantings in southern California.

-Indian hawthorns are among the most popular and widely planted flowering shrubs throughout the Inland Empire.
-They are easy to grow, reliable and long-lived.
-These qualities are greatly appreciated in both residential and commercial gardens and landscapes.
+Indian hawthorns are among the most planted shrubs throughout the Inland Empire.
+They are easy to grow, and will generally be long-lived as long as they are watered.
+Beyond that they are a somewhat uninteresting plant.

-Many cultivars of Indian hawthorn have become available from nurseries over the years; some are large and robust while others are petite.
-They are characterized by dark green leaves and heavy springtime flowering performance.
+Many cultivars of Indian hawthorn have become available from nurseries over the years; some are large while others are petite.
+They are characterized by dark green leaves and heavy springtime flowering.
 Depending upon the cultivar, flowers range in color from white to light pink; some plants produce small purple-black berries.

-Indian hawthorns are used in many ways including slopes and banks, borders, containers, patio trees and a clipped hedges.
 They grow best in sunny locations with regular moisture throughout the year, and are adapted to many soil conditions.
-Some popular cultivars include: R. i.
+Some cultivars include: R. i.
 ‘Ballerina’ is a compact cultivar that grows 2-3 ft. high and has deep pink flowers; R. i.
 ‘Clara’ mounds 3-5 ft. high and 5-6 ft. wide and produces white flowers; R. i.
 ‘Springtime’ is a robust shrub 5-8 ft. high and as wide and has clear pink flowers.